-With so many of you working from home since March Plymouth in UNISON raised the the issue of possible tax relief for members.
+With so many of you working from home since March Plymouth in UNISON raised the the issue of payments for members.

-The advice printed below comes from Plymouth City Council but we believe will apply to all employers
+The advice printed below comes from Plymouth City Council but we believe will apply to many employers

 If you are a tax payer, you can apply for tax relief for homeworking, if the following conditions are met:-